Best 12-Month CD Rates – 5.50% APY (September 2023)

 👉 Learn more about this offer

-Patriot Bank offers a 13-Month CD, currently paying 5.15% APY.
+First Financial Northwest Bank offers a 12-month certificate of deposit with a yield of 5.25% APY through the Raisin platform.
 The minimum deposit is just $1 and there are no maintenance fees.
 Interest is compounded daily and credited monthly.

 👉 Learn more about this offer